Soonad/Formality-to-EVM/README.md

-# Nasic-to-EVM
+# Formality-EVM

-Evaluates a Nasic graph inside the Ethereum Virtual Machine.
+Evaluates an FM-Net graph inside the Ethereum Virtual Machine.

-**ATENTION:** The Nasic -> EVM interpreter is still under heavy testing and development phase.
+**ATENTION:** The FM-Net -> EVM interpreter is still under heavy testing and development phase.

 ## How to run the code in your environment (testing only)